Bootstrap Finance Expediency That Helps Keep the Business Lean

 - and, of course, witnessed and dated signatures of all the parties.

 A very good source of free promissory notes for you to consider can be found at docstoc.
 Using docstoc is a form of bootstrap finance, given how much less expensive a route to legal documents it is by comparison with attorneys.
 Choose or modify a promissory note that meets your needs and if you have the slightest hesitance about signing, pass it by your attorney.
-You can get Promissory Notes from Nolo.

 Sharing, Partnering and Co-opetition

 A new venture will be tempted to make investments in equipment sooner than is really necessary.
 Even leasing rather than buying outright may be unwise.
 The question to raise is about the equipment utilization.
 Sharing a piece of equipment with another business locally may make more sense, or if another organization already has what you need, they may be prepared to sell you time on their equipment.

 You may also be able to share skills.
 If you don’t have enough work for a full-time bookkeeper and don’t want to subcontract the work, you may find someone else in a similar position.
 Perhaps you can employ a bookkeeper between you; this might not amount to bootstrap finance, but the effect is the same (saving cost).
 When I started my first company, I needed the books kept, and decided to have my secretary do some very basic bookkeeping training.

 When you have scaled the business, you may want to have all activities in-house, but at the beginning it is wise to seek partners actively.
 How can you save expenditure together.
 Of course, you need to find partners whom you can trust and who have a similar approach to doing business.
 This is often especially true if your size or breadth of activity prevents you from bidding for large contracts.
 The first independent company we launched, soon had several such partnerships.